adityawiryaa/BackEndClashOfVillages-Game/APIDocumentation.md

 Endpoint:

-# A. to create a barrack
+# A. To create a barrack

 ```
 # POST : user/barrack/:userID
 # req.headers : token
-example(token : yourtoken)
+example : (token : yourtoken)
 # req.body :
 {
-    namebarrack: <user_namebarrack>
+    namebarrack : <user_namebarrack>
 }
 ```

-# B. to know user have list barrack
+# B. To know user have list barrack

 ```
 # GET : user/barrack/list/:userID
 # req.headers : token
-example(token : token when login(yourtoken) )
+example : (token : yourtoken )
 ```

-# C. to know one barrack and know how much coins was generate
+# C. To know one barrack and know how much coins was generate

 ```
 # GET : user/barrack/:barrackID
 # req.headers : token
-example(token : token when login(yourtoken) )
+example : (token : yourtoken )
 ```

-# D. to update and change name barrack
+# D. To update and change name barrack

 ```
 # PUT : user/barrack/:barrackID
 # req.headers : token
 # req.body :
 {
   namebarrack : <user_namebarrack>
 }
 ```

-# E to delete the barrack
+# E. To delete the barrack

 ```
 # DELETE :  user/barrack/:barrackID
 # req.headers : token
 ```

-# F. to collect coins in barrack and send to your resource
+# F. To collect coins in barrack and send to your resource

 ```
 # GET : user/barrack/:barrackID/collect
 # req.headers : token
 ```

-# 5. attack other user
+# 5. Attack other user

 User can attack other user for get the resource on Townhall their.

-success will be random,between success and failure on the basis of success is determined based on the number of soldiers sent.
+Success will be random,between success and failure on the basis of success is determined based on the number of soldiers sent.

 If attack success/attacker win :

-- attacker: get 5 medal.
+- Attacker: get 5 medal.
-- attacker: get half from golds dan foods on Townhall enemy/defender.
+- Attacker: get half from golds dan foods on Townhall enemy/defender.
-- defender: soldier will be 0.
+- Defender: soldier will be 0.

 If attack failed/attacker lose :

-- attacker: half medal will be lost (round down, if current 5 will be 2)
+- Attacker: half medal will be lost (round down, if current 5 will be 2)
-- defender: get 2 medal
+- Defender: get 2 medal
-- defender: soldier will lost 20
+- Defender: soldier will lost 20

 EndPoint :

 ```
 POST : user/:userID/attack/:enemyID
 Request Body: